 Security Considerations for Backup and Restore

-This topic discusses recommendations for keeping your backups safe.
+This topic discusses recommendations for keeping your backups of Microsoft SQL Server databases safe.

 For information about file permissions that are set whenever a database is backed up or restored, see Securing Data and Log Files.